alexandre-touret/rest-apis-versioning-solution-old/docs/02-first_version.md

 ##### Looking forward to rest-number api versioning updates

 This module reaches [rest-number](../rest-number) through API calls.
 It will be versioned later (see below).
-We need to anticipate these changes in this module:
+We need to anticipate these changes:

 In the [rest-book configuration file](../config-server/src/main/resources/config/rest-book.yml) , modify the following property adding the version:

 ```yaml
 booknumbers: